 Seed Cycling For Hormonal Balance

-Hormonal imbalance can manifest with many symptoms, such as mood swings, irregular or painful periods, acne, trouble sleeping, hot flashes, vaginal dryness, constipation or diarrhea, hair loss, infertility and much more.
+Hormonal imbalances can manifest with many symptoms such as mood swings, irregular or painful periods, acne, trouble sleeping, hot flashes, vaginal dryness, constipation or diarrhea, hair loss, infertility and much more.

 Day 1 is the beginning of the Follicular Phase and is also the first day of bleeding.
 Ovulation usually occurs around mid-cycle around Day 15, for average 28-30 day cycles.
 I know many women reading this are looking for help to balance an abnormal cycle, whether it is too long, too short, non existent, or too painful, this self-care regime can help.
 Look to the moon to establish a routine if your cycle is not linked yet, and begin with the new moon and when you think the first day of menstruation should begin.